Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 Radio Ad Example 3: Ramen Burger – Man on the street feature

 Interviewer: Folks.
 You heard it straight from the public’s mouth.
-Order today and get a special discount.
-Great tasting Ramen burgers at just $5.99.
-That’s 40% off!
-And bring a friend.
+And you can get free delivery with a special discount of the great tasting Ramen Burgers at just $5.99.
+Call xxx-xxx-xxx.

 Writer’s Note: I’m unsure if a busy New Yorker can lend their precious time for the person on the street feature.